jina-ai/jina/docs/tutorials/video-search.md

 As for the indexer, considering this is for demonstration purpose, we choose `SimpleIndexer` as our indexer.
 It stores both vectors and meta-information at one shot.
 The search is done by using the built-in `match` function of the `DocumentArrayMemmap`

 ## Go through the Flow
+Although there is only one Flow defined in this example, it handles the requests to `/index` and `/search` differently by setting the `requests` decorators for the executors.

 ### Index
-In the indexing part, there are three executors involved, namely `VideoLoader`, `CLIPImageEncoder` and `SimpleIndexer`.
+As for the requests to the `/index` endpoint, there are three executors involved, namely `VideoLoader`, `CLIPImageEncoder` and `SimpleIndexer`.
 The inputs to the Flow are Documents with video URIs stored in the `uri` attributes.
 They are the file locations either remotely on the cloud or at your local file system.
 The `VideoLoader` extracts the frames from the video and stores them as image arrays into the `blob` attribute of the Chunks.
 The Documents after `VideoLoader` have the following format,

 <!--document.png-->